martin-bach-oracle/conference-talks/demo instructions.md

 /
 ```

 Test the new functionality.
-Since the sample data insert didn't use the sequence (identity column), these need resetting:
+If you get primary key violations something has gone wrong.
+It might be necessary to reset the sequences mapped to the identity columns.
+This _should_ have happened when the sample data was inserted.

 ```sql
 alter table todo_categories modify